 The excess of the purchase price over net tangible and identifiable intangible assets of business acquired is carried as Goodwill on the balance sheet.
-Goodwill is not amortized, but instead is assessed for impairment at least annually and upon the occurrence of certain triggering events or substantive changes in circumstances that indicate that the fair value of goodwill impairment test follows a two-step process.
+Goodwill is not amortized, but instead is assessed for impairment at least annually and upon the occurrence of certain triggering events or substantive changes in circumstances that indicate that the fair value of goodwill may be impaired.
+Measurement of the impairment loss, if any, is based on the difference between the carrying value and fair value of reporting unit.
+The goodwill impairment test follows a two-step process.
 In the first step, the fair value of a reporting unit is compared to its carrying value.
-If the carrying value of a reporting unit is exceeds its fair value, the second step of the impairment test is performed for purposes of measuring the impairment.
-In the second step, the fair value of the reporting unit is determine an implied goodwill value.
-If the carrying amount of the reporting unit's goodwill exceeds the implified fair value of goodwill, an impairment loss will be recognized in an amount equal to that excess.
-There were no material impairments to the carrying value of long-lived assets subject to amortization during the quarters ended March 31, 2014, and 2013.
+If the carrying value of a reporting unit exceeds its fair value, the second step of the impairment test is performed for purposes of measuring the impairment.
+In the second step, the fair value of the reporting unit is allocated to all of the assets and liabilities of the reporting unit to determine an implied goodwill value.
+If the carrying amount of the reporting unit's goodwill exceeds the implied fair value of goodwill, an impairment loss will be recognized in an amount equal to that excess.
+There were no material impairments to the carrying value of long-lived assets and intangible assets subject to amortization during the quarters ended March 31, 2014, and March 31, 2013.